 Over 300 attendees from the Berkeley campus and wider Bay Area community attended the event.
 Graduate students and professors, lawyers and artists, from down the street and across the country, there was no shortage of diversity amongst the crowd.
 The IGI Open House was designed to provide an overview of the Institute’s research projects and overall mission, while also fostering community among scientists to propel future collaborations.

-After an hour of mingling, the Executive Director of the IGI, Jennifer Doudna, began her opening remarks.
+After an hour of mingling, IGI founder Jennifer Doudna began her opening remarks.
 Speaking in front of a packed room and a camera that streamed the talks online and to screens in the lobby and outside the building, Jennifer outlined the history and formation of IGI, as well as the five research program areas: biomedicine, technology, microbiology, agriculture, and society.

 Following Jennifer’s opening remarks, the scientific director of biomedicine, Jacob Corn, talked about the IGI’s transition from an initiative to an institute.
 Jacob played a fundamental role in mapping out IGI’s goals to develop novel gene editing approaches and translate this work towards human therapeutic applications.
 Jacob concluded his talk by outlining the current biomedical projects.
 He gave a great overview of how the IGI fits into the UC Berkeley campus community and the wider Bay Area, sharing cell lines and libraries, supporting facilities and infrastructure, and more.